Vic Reeves Big Night Out: Judge Nutmeg

 Played by Bob - wearing Lister's wig inside out - Judge Lionel Nutmeg would preside over "That's Justice", a game which involved a member of the audience being tried for a random and nonsensical crime.
 The punishment is decided by spinning the hairy Wheel of Justice, whilst singing "spin, spin, spin the wheel of justice, see how fast the bastard turns".
 Vic would then move the wheel until it landed on the punishment he liked the most, making the wheel a useless means of choosing a punishment.
 A recurring gag was Nutmeg commenting at the end of the show that Vic was both unfunny and untalented and suggesting he seek alternative employment, much to his distress.

 The Aromatherapists

-Dr Richard Slater and Dr Richard Slater, who "smell to get well" and prescribe different smells in order to cure weird illnesses.
+Dr. Richard Slater and Dr. Richard Slater (Vic and Bob), who "smell to get well" and prescribe different smells in order to cure weird illnesses.
 Although it is thought that they are not related, both of them wear white jumpsuits, have identical "Titian" hair, speak in the same manner and have the same name.

 Morrissey, The Consumer Monkey

 A monkey puppet with the face of Morrissey, with a balloon for a mouth operated by Vic and voiced by Bob.
 Morrissey the Consumer Monkey would often come on to give advice on shoddy or unsafe consumer goods.
 Usually these items were manufactured and sold by Reeves & Mortimer Products, and the pair would be forced to make a hasty cover-up.

-Morrissey had a theme song, sung in duet with Vic, which began with Morrissey claiming, "I like watches, I like woods" and Vic countering with, "He likes various consumer goods."
+He had a theme song, sung in duet with Vic, which began with Morrissey claiming, "I like watches, I like woods" and Vic countering with, "He likes various consumer goods."